 Following the ERC-20 token standard, you’ll write a code containing six mandatory functions.
 These functions will allow integration with other contracts and products on the Ethereum network: totalSupply, balanceOf, transfer, transferFrom, approve and allowance.

 OpenZeppelin is considered the standard library maintaining ERC contracts classes, and I recommend using their template when coding.
-You can find the template here:

 The template will guide you throughout the coding process.

 Ethereum Smart Contract Token Deployment

 Once your ERC-20 token is created, it's time to deploy it on the Ethereum blockchain.
 One way to do this is by using MetaMask and connecting to the Ropsten Test network.
 This allows for testing your ERC-20 token on the testnet without spending real Ethereum.

 Next, go to a website such as https://remix.ethereum.org/, which allows for easy deployment of smart contracts.
 Navigate to the "Compile" tab.
 You will input your ERC-20 token code and compile it into a .json file.

 Go back to the "Run" tab and select "Injected Web3" under the "Environment" dropdown menu.
 Then, choose your Ropsten Test Network account from MetaMask and click "Deploy.”